 - phone number

-5.4 Other than the information which is definitely required to set up your account you have the flexibility to provide us with as little or as much of this requested information as you like.
+5.4 Other than the information which is definitely required to set up your account or apply for a role, you have the flexibility to provide us with as little or as much of this requested information as you like.
 However, the more information you provide, the more you will get out of your interactions with us.

 5.5 If you contact us, we may collect additional personal data from you such as your opinion on our resources and our campaign activity: